grisuno/LazyLoader/README.md

 with open("evil.bin", "wb") as f:
     f.write(encrypted)
 ```
+## 🔍 Notes:
-🔍 Note: LazyLoader uses SHA-256 to hash the key file contents before deriving the AES key — ensure your encryption matches this behavior.
+- LazyLoader uses SHA-256 to hash the key file contents before deriving the AES key — ensure your encryption matches this behavior.
+- I only translate to C from C++ ( https://github.com/d1rkmtrr/FilelessPELoader/ ), because i like more C xd, and to learn, and this version compile in linux :D

 ## 🧪 Compilation
 Requirements